 RMA has been at the forefront of LGBTQ+ fertility care since opening our doors in 1999.
 We are recognized by the Human Rights Campaign for our commitment and expertise in providing access to care for gay, lesbian and trans patients in a safe and professional environment.

 LGBTQ Health Care Equality Top Performer

-Every year, HRC recognizes the health care facilities that participate in the HEI for their dedication and commitment to LGBTQ inclusion.
+Every year, HRC recognizes the healthcare facilities for their dedication and commitment to LGBTQ inclusion.

 Options for Gay Men

 Gay men have the option of egg or embryo donation combined with gestational surrogacy.
 While it’s only possible to use the sperm from one man to fertilize any given egg, some gay couples choose to do split insemination, in which half of the eggs are put with one man’s sperm and the other half are put with the other man’s sperm.

 We recognize that this process requires a considerable investment of time, energy, and money, not only for the medical treatment but also for the legal contracts, agency fees, and other expenses for the involved parties.
 We can help develop a customized treatment plan that meets a family’s needs and our team has the experience necessary to help patients every step of the way.